yugabyte/yugabyte-db/docs/content/stable/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/aws.md

 - Routing Table entries in every regional VPC should route traffic to every other VPC CIDR block across the PeeringConnection to that respective VPC.
 This must match the Subnets that you provided during the configuration step.
 - Security Groups in each VPC can be hardened by only opening up the relevant ports to the CIDR blocks of the VPCs from which you are expecting traffic.
 - If you deploy Yugabyte Platform in a different VPC than the ones in which you intend to deploy YugabyteDB nodes, then its own VPC must also be part of this cross-region VPC mesh, as well as setting up Routing Table entries in the source VPC (Yugabyte Platform) and allowing one further CIDR block (or public IP) ingress rule on the Security Groups for the YugabyteDB nodes (to allow traffic from the Yugabyte Platform or its VPC).
 - When a public IP address is not enabled on a universe, a network address translation (NAT) gateway or device is required.
-You must configure the NAT gateway before creating the VPC that you add to the Yugabyte Platform Admin UI.
+You must configure the NAT gateway before creating the VPC that you add to the Yugabyte Platform console.
 For more information, see [NAT](https://docs.aws.amazon.com/vpc/stable/userguide/vpc-nat.html) and [Tutorial: Creating a VPC with Public and Private Subnets for Your Clusters](https://docs.aws.amazon.com/AmazonECS/stable/developerguide/create-public-private-vpc.html) in the AWS documentation.

 ## Final notes